LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 Plugins serve as a means to add on to a schema or framework without directly modifying either.
 This allows for easier modifications that can be added/removed with ease.
 It is recommended that you keep all custom modifications left to plugins rather than editing the framework or the schema if possible.

 ## Structure
-All plugins in Clockwork and Helix go into the `plugins` folder.
+All plugins in Clockwork and Lilia go into the `plugins` folder.
 However, there are many differences with the CW plugin structure.
 First of all, there are two things you see when you open a plugin folder: `plugin` again and `plugin.ini`.

-Helix only has one file needed: `sh_plugin.lua` which acts like `sh_schema.lua` but for plugins.
+Lilia only has one file needed: `sh_plugin.lua` which acts like `sh_schema.lua` but for plugins.

 ## Conversion
 The first step is to move all of the contents from the `plugin` folder to the main folder of the plugin folder.
 The `sh_plugin.lua` file needs to be changed to provide basic information about the plugin.You need to define three things in `sh_plugin.lua` which can be found within the `plugin.ini` file: